flrs/visavail/README.md

 The input to the Visavail.js library is a JSON-like structure.
 There are three formats that Visavail.js accepts.
 Which format is right for you depends on your use case.

 #### Continuous Data
 You should use the continuous data format if you want to display continuous recordings.
-Visavail.js assumes that the availability of some data are valid until a next data point shows up.
+Visavail.js assumes that information about the availability of some data is valid until the next data point shows up.
 Thus, the library will plot a continuous bar from the first to the last data point.
 The last data point will be assumed valid for a period of `"interval_s"`.
 The below code comments point out the elements that should be included in the input data.
 ```javascript